Hari-Shankar-Karthik/cs108-webdev-new/README.md

 3. Once this is complete, you are ready to seed *Looking For a Date?* with login and student data.
-Copy the `login.json` and `students.json`. files into the `dbs/` directory.
+Copy the `login.json` and `students.json`. files into the `dbs/` directory (replace the extsting files, if there are any).
     Then, run the command

                     node seed.js

-4. Now, you are ready to start the server.
+5. Now, you are ready to start the server.
 Run the command

                     node index.js

-5. The server is now up and running on port 8000.
+6. The server is now up and running on port 8000.
 Open up a web browser and go to [localhost:8000/login](localhost:8000/login) to start the fun.